 One downside of living in Helena is that it can take a long time to commute to work.
 In Helena, the average commute to work is 32.81 minutes, which is quite a bit higher than the national average.

-Helena is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Helena does not have a public transit system used by locals to get to and from work.

 If knowledge is power, Helena is a pretty powerful place.
 50.57% of the adults in Helena have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.